joliencremers/bpnreg/paper.md

 - Regression
 - 'Mixed-effects models'
 title: |
-    bpnreg: A package to analyze Bayesian projected normal circular regression and mixed-effects models
+    bpnreg: An R-package to analyze Bayesian projected normal circular regression and mixed-effects models
 ---

 # Summary

-Circular data is measured in degrees or radians and could for example be compass directions or clock times.
+Circular data is measured in degrees or radians and could for example consist of compass directions or clock times.
 Its analysis is inherently different from standard linear data due to its periodic nature ($0^\circ = 360^\circ$ and 24:00 = 00:00).
 Special methods are needed, even for computing basic summary statistics [@mardia2009directional].
 Although circular data are not very common they occur in a diverse range